JJLongoria/aura-helper-sfdx/README.md

                                                                         changes to deploy
     [-r | --raw]                                                        Option to return the raw data instead create xml files.
 This option returns a JSON Object with the extracted data from git changes.
 Only work with --json flag
+    [--apiversion <apiVersion>]                                         Override the api version used for api requests made by this command
     [-p | --progress]                                                   Option to report the command progress (into the selected format) or show a spinner loader
     [--json]                                                            Format output as JSON.
     [--loglevel <LOGLEVEL>]                                             The logging level for this command invocation.
 Logs are stored in $HOME/.sfdx/sfdx.log.